eamena-project/eamenaR/README.md

 # ***eamenaR*** <img src="https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/www/eamenaR_logo.png" width='100px' align="right"/>
 > R package for front-end statistical analysis of the EAMENA database

-The ***eamenaR*** package allows to analyse the [typological](https://github.com/eamena-oxford/eamenaR#typology), [spatial](https://github.com/eamena-oxford/eamenaR#time) and [temporal](https://github.com/eamena-oxford/eamenaR#time) facets of the [EAMENA database](https://database.eamena.org/en/).
+The ***eamenaR*** package allows to analyse the [typological](https://github.com/eamena-oxford/eamenaR#typology), [spatial](https://github.com/eamena-oxford/eamenaR#time) and [temporal](https://github.com/eamena-oxford/eamenaR#time) data of the [EAMENA database](https://database.eamena.org/en/).

-The two main sources of data are: GeoJSON files exported by [EAMEANA searches](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/data/geojson#readme), or via a direct connection to the EAMENA PostgreSQL database (restricted to the DB manager).
+The two main sources of data are: GeoJSON files exported by [EAMEANA searches](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/data/geojson#readme), or via a direct connection to the EAMENA PostgreSQL database (restricted access).
 The two main types of output are static graphs and maps, for publication on paper, and interactive graphs and maps for publication on the web.
 Together with these function, the package offers different methods to manage inputs and outputs from/to EAMENA.

 ```mermaid
 flowchart LR